Illinois Compiled Statutes

 entitled to an annual homestead exemption limited, except as described here

-with relation to cooperatives, to a reduction in the equalized assessed value
+with relation to cooperatives or life care facilities, to a reduction in the equalized assessed value

 of homestead property equal to the increase in equalized assessed value for the

 current assessment year above the equalized assessed value of the property for